DualBrain/gotBASIC/README.md

 - [B#](bsharp.md)
 - [B4X](b4x.md)
 - [BabaBASIC (GitHub)](https://github.com/ianatha/bababasic): QuickBASIC 4.5 revival on Android
-- [BaCon - BASIC to C Converter](http://www.basic-converter.org/): BaCon is a free BASIC to C translator for Unix-based systems, which runs on most Unix/Linux/BSD platforms, including MacOSX.
+- [BaCon - BASIC to C Converter](http://www.basic-converter.org/): BaCon is a free BASIC to C translator for Unix-based systems, which runs on most Unix/Linux/BSD platforms, including Mac OSX.
 It intends to be a programming aid in creating tools which can be compiled on different platforms (including 64bit environments), while trying to revive the days of the good old BASIC.
 - [Bas 2.5](http://www.moria.de/~michael/bas/): Bas is an interpreter for the classic dialect of the programming language BASIC.
 It is pretty compatible to typical BASIC interpreters of the 1980s, unlike some other UNIX BASIC interpreters, that implement a different syntax, breaking compatibility to existing programs.
 Bas offers many ANSI BASIC statements for structured programming, such as procedures, local variables and various loop types.
 Further there are matrix operations, automatic LIST indentation and many statements and functions found in specific classic dialects.
 Line numbers are not required.
 - [BASIC Anywhere Machine](bam.md)
 - [BASIC1](http://www.sydneysmith.com/wordpress/basic1/?fbclid=IwAR3ZQ-9yryCDGDKrC4pQWdZBB8oNKw-DN6U6xB9zMXgKFk8V6_s7sb2mPcU)
 - [BASIC256](http://basic256.org/): BASIC-256 is an easy to use version of BASIC designed to teach anybody (especially middle and high-school students) the basics of computer programming.
-It uses traditional control structures like gosub, for/next, and goto, which helps kids easily see how program flow-control works.
+It uses traditional control structures like `GOSUB`, for/next, and goto, which helps kids easily see how program flow-control works.
 It has a built-in graphics mode which lets them draw pictures on screen in minutes, and a set of detailed, easy-to-follow tutorials that introduce programming concepts through fun exercises.
 Also check out [The "So you wan tto learn" Project](http://www.basicbook.org/).
 - [Basic4GL](https://www.basic4gl.net/): Write programs in BASIC on your PC - then run them on your Android phone or tablet.
 - [BASIC8](https://github.com/paladin-t/b8): An integrated *Fantasy Computer* for game and other program development where you can create, share and play disks in a modern BASIC dialect with built-in tools for editing sprites, tiles, map, quantized, etc.
 - [BasiEgaXorz](https://segaretro.org/BasiEgaXorz): BASIC compiler for the Sega Genesis consoles.
 [Documentation](http://devster.monkeeh.com/sega/basiegaxorz/basiegaxorz_full.html)
 - [BBC BASIC](bbc.md)
 - [BCX](bcx.md)
 - [Blassic](http://blassic.net/): Blassic is a classic Basic interpreter.
 The line numbers are mandatory, and it has PEEK & POKE.
-The main goal is to execute programs written in old interpreters, even those that use peculiar control flow constructs or automodifiable code.
+The main goal is to execute programs written in old interpreters, even those that use peculiar control flow constructs or auto-modifiable code.
 However, it can be used as a scripting language, and has some not-so-classic instructions.
 It has graphics modes that are compatible with some classic systems and user defined.
 - [BlitzBASIC](blitz.md)
 - [bootBASIC](https://github.com/nanochess/bootBASIC): bootBASIC is a BASIC language in 512 bytes of x86 machine code.
 - [Bywater BASIC](bywater.md)
 - [Canon Basic](https://chdk.fandom.com/wiki/Canon_Basic): Canons firmware includes a scripting language, which appears to be a flavor of BASIC, for the VxWorks and DryOS cameras.
 - [Centurion BASIC](centurion.md): Kickin' it old-school on a genuine mini-computer.
 - [Cerberus-X](https://www.cerberus-x.com/community/index.php?pages/about/): Cerberus X is a cross platform development tool based on Monkey X from Mark Sibly.
-Its easy to learn programming language allows you to create apps or games on multiple platforms.
+Its easy to learn programming language allows you to create applications or games on multiple platforms.
 To achieve this, Cerberus X translates source code to native source code of one of the different target platforms and creates an executable for you. [on Github](https://github.com/cerberusxdev/cerberus)
 - [Chipmunk BASIC](chipmunk.md)
 - [Commando Basic](https://www.lucidapogee.com/?page=commandobasic): Designed to be easy for anyone to learn; it's simple but also powerful enough to handle serious tasks.
 - [Craft Basic](https://www.lucidapogee.com/?page=craftbasic): A BASIC interpreter for Windows 95 and up for learning programming, making simple games, write code interactively, perform complex calculations, display cool graphics, build windows with forms and write useful scripts.